EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Methodology

-\textbf{Hyperbolic GCN.} Let the input feature at layer $\ l$ be $ \ {\mathcal{H} _{e_i}}^l\in \mathrm{D}_{c}^{n}$, the message passing process of one HGCN layer can be divided into three steps, as shown in Fig.\ref{image:1}(b).
-Hyperbolic feature transformation is the first step.
+\textbf{Hierarchical Event Hyperbolic Embedding (HEHE) Block.} Let the input feature at layer $\ l$ be $ \ {\mathcal{H} _{i}}^l\in \mathrm{D}_{c}^{n}$, as shown in Fig. \ref{image:1}, the message passing process of a HEHE block can be divided into three steps.
+Event-based hyperbolic feature transformation is the first step.
 It includes hyperbolic linear transformation and bias addition:

-where $ W\in R^{d^{\prime}\times d}$ is the weight matrix, $ b\in \mathbf{T}_{\mathbf{O}}\mathrm{D}_{\mathrm{c}}^{\mathrm{n}}$ is the bias vector defined on the tangent space at the origin ,$\otimes _{c^{\mathrm{in}}}$ denotes Möbius Matrix-Vector Multiplication ( formulas for it and matrix addition are provided in the appendix) and $ c^{\mathrm{in}}$ denotes the input curvature.
+where $ \mathbf{W}\in \mathcal{R}^{d^{\prime}\times d}$ is the weight matrix, $ \mathbf{b}\in \mathbf{T}_{\mathbf{O}}\mathrm{D}_{\mathrm{c}}^{\mathrm{n}}$ is the bias vector defined on the tangent space at the origin ,$\otimes _{c^{\mathrm{in}}}$ denotes Möbius Matrix-Vector Multiplication and $ c^{\mathrm{in}}$ denotes the input curvature.
 The hyperbolic feature transformation leverages the Euclidean isomorphism of the tangent space, directly reusing mature linear layer and bias operations.
 This avoids the need to redesign hyperbolic convolutional kernels.
 It maps node embeddings from the previous layer to the next layer, captures information from larger neighborhoods, and crucially preserves the hyperbolic geometric structure.
 This enhances the model's expressive power for complex relationships.

 The second step is hyperbolic aggregation.
-It captures both local and global dependencies in event camera data by performing weighted aggregation of neighboring features through message passing, which can be expressed as:
+It captures both local and global dependencies in event data by performing weighted aggregation of neighboring features through message passing, which can be expressed as:

-In tangent space, the transformed outputs of all neighboring nodes $ {\widetilde{\mathcal{H} }_{e_{\mathrm{j}}}}^l$ are weighted and aggregated via the adjacency matrix $A_{i,j}$, and then mapped back to hyperbolic space, narrowing the hyperbolic distance among events with analogous spatio-temporal features, substantially boosting event-based motion-consistent association.
+In tangent space, the transformed outputs of all neighboring nodes $ {\widetilde{\mathcal{H} }_{j}}^l$ are weighted and aggregated via the adjacency matrix $A_{i,j}$, and then mapped back to hyperbolic space, narrowing the hyperbolic distance among events with analogous spatio-temporal features, substantially boosting event-based motion-consistent association.

 Hyperbolic activation is the final step.
 While preserving the hyperbolic structure, nonlinear transformations are applied to boost expressiveness, enabling the model to learn complex patterns such as classification boundaries and hierarchical relationships.
 It can be expressed as follows: